MabbottLab/neuroimaging-of-development/week_3/README.md

 ### part 1: finding clues from structural scans

-This segment of the tutorial assumes you have already downloaded and extracted the dataset from the OneDrive folder sent out and have MRIcron.
+This segment of the tutorial assumes you have already downloaded and extracted the dataset from the OneDrive folder sent out and have installed MRIcron.

 | Scan(s) | Question(s) |
 | --------|-------------|